Chapter 10 - Hazardous Materials, Hazardous Waste, and Contamination

 - Human Health and/or Ecological Risk Assessments or Risk Based Correction Action (RBCA) - Assessment of contamination impacts on human health and risk to local plant and animal life.

-Conduct both PSI and DSI of properties with high risk land uses or conditions as early as possible.
-Identifying high-risk contaminated properties and sites early in the process will allow better alternative evaluations and time for innovative solutions.
+Conduct both PSI and DSI of properties with high and medium risk land uses or conditions as early as possible but before preparing the environmental document.
+Identifying high and medium risk contaminated properties and sites early in the process will allow avoidance and better alternative evaluations and time for redesign to avoid, minimize, and/or mitigate the risk.
 In most cases this will be early in the PA&ED phase of the project, although the information may be needed even earlier.
-Keep in mind that a high-risk property or site such as a landfill or a state or federal Superfund site can cause an alternative to be infeasible.
+Keep in mind that a high-risk property or site such as a landfill or a state or federal Superfund site likely will cause an alternative to be infeasible.
 As a result, detailed information sufficient to develop realistic project schedules, cost estimates, and risk assessments may even need to be developed during the PID Phase.
-Subsurface information will be required to develop these estimates and assessments, which will necessitate that a Department (or local agency, if appropriate) initiated PSI be conducted unless the information is already available from prior studies performed by landowners, RPs, or regulators.
+Subsurface information is required to develop these estimates and assessments, which will necessitate that a Caltrans (or local agency, if appropriate) initiated PSI be conducted unless the information is already available from prior studies performed by landowners, RPs, or regulators.

 During the PA&ED phase, perform both PSIs (if they have not already been completed) and DSIs for high-risk sites and properties.
 Complete these investigations as early as possible.
 Also complete PSIs and DSIs for medium-risk sites and properties during PA&ED.
 Completing these investigations during PA&ED is necessary to ensure that the environmental document includes full public disclosure as well as allowing management to make fully informed (and thus legally defensible) decisions as a part of the project delivery process.
 Additionally, it provides the requisite basis for accurate project cost and schedule input for the project.
 The latter also helps prevent repeated requests to the California Transportation Commission (CTC) for supplemental votes of funds.